-At Bashi Media, this would be to have your time back, grow your business across all platforms, and consistently grow your business revenue without having to invest into ads.
+At Bashi Media, this would be to have your time back, grow your business across all platforms, and consistently grow your business revenue without having to invest in ads.

-Your business needs to be the Hero on your customers’ eyes
+Your business needs to be the Hero in your customers’ eyes

-The success of your online blogs is to draw the bridge between the customers’ present position and where they want to be after finding solutions for their existing pain points.
+The success of creating online blogs that convert is to draw the bridge between the customers’ present position and where they want to be after finding solutions for their existing pain points.
 And, importantly your business is that bridge.